samcruzcodes/samcruzcodes/README.md

 - 👋 Hi, I’m @samcruzcodes
-- 👀 I’m interested in game and web development
+- 👀 I’m interested in EduTech
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me email